nydclc/nydclc.github.io/symposium.md

 Save the date -
-NYDCLC Symposium will be June 19th at Colgate University
+NYDCLC Symposium will be held in Summer 2020 at Colgate University